blackducksoftware/synopsys-detect/docs/markdown/downloadingandrunning/rapidscan.md

 ## Rapid Scan Compare Mode

-Rapid scan can be configured to only return the difference in policy violations between previous rapid scans.
-This is a Black Duck feature that can be enabled by setting
---detect.blackduck.rapid.compare.mode to one of ALL, BOM_COMPARE and BOM_COMPARE_STRICT.
+You can configure Rapid scan to return only the difference in policy violations between previous rapid scans.
+To return only the difference in policy violations, configure detect.blackduck.rapid.compare.mode to BOM_COMPARE or BOM_COMPARE_STRICT.

 ALL evaluates all RAPID or FULL policies.
-BOM_COMPARE_STRICT will only show policy violations not present in an existing project version BOM.
+BOM_COMPARE_STRICT only shows policy violations not present in an existing project version BOM.
 BOM_COMPARE depends on the type of policy rule modes and behaves like ALL if the policy rule is only RAPID but like BOM_COMPARE_STRICT when the policy rule is RAPID and FULL.
 See the Black Duck documentation for complete details.